zencart/documentation/content/user/template/listing_columns.md

 weight: 10
 ---

-Since 1.5.7, Zen Cart has had a configuration setting called [Columns Per Row](/user/admin_pages/configuration/configuration_productlisting/#columns_per_row).
+Since 1.5.7, Zen Cart includes a configuration setting called [Columns Per Row](/user/admin_pages/configuration/configuration_productlisting/#columns_per_row).
 This setting allows you to display multiple columns of products per row on the Product Listing page.

+**Note:** Your template must also support this setting.
+Both the Responsive Classic and Bootstrap templates support this setting.
+Many older templates use a version of the Column Grid Layout plugin, which is deprecated by this setting.

 This is what it looks like when `Columns Per Row` is set to 3.
 ![3 Columns per Row](/images/listing_col_3.png)